Hogwai/reddit-trends-analyzer/README.md

 ```
 - Get the frequency evolution of a keyword over time

-Returns the most frequent flairs used for a given subreddit.
+Get the frequency evolution of a keyword over time (by hour, day, week, month)

 ```bash
 curl "http://localhost:8082/analytics/keyword-trends?subreddit=socialmedia&keyword=tiktok"